 RESULTS OF OPERATIONS

 Trends and Uncertainties

 Our collaborative agreement with UT entitles us to receive low double-digit royalties on net sales of Tyvaso DPI.
-Our royalty revenue continues to increase, which reflects the upward trend in demand for Tyvaso DPI in the marketplace.
+Our royalty revenue reflects the upward trend in demand for Tyvaso DPI in the marketplace.